betterlockscreen/betterlockscreen/.github/pull_request_template.md

 # How Has This Been Tested?

-Please describe the tests that you ran to verify your changes and include a os type and version.
+Please describe the tests that you ran to verify your changes and please include os type and version.

 # Checklist: